-Green tea has been used for centuries for their medical benefits and are even used today in modern science in alternative medicine.
-Green teas are not only healthy, but also incredibly flavorful and tasty.
+Green tea has been used for centuries for its medical benefits and is even used today in modern science in alternative medicine.
+Green teas are not only healthy but also incredibly flavorful and tasty.
 Some green teas boast earthy aromas and grassy favors which will peak your senses from the initial smell all the way down to the very last sip.

 Not to be confused a Chinese green tea, Japanese green teas possess unique properties in both their roots and tastes that make the tea drinking process even more exceptional.
 Let’s discover the many varieties that Japanese green tea has to offer.
 We will find out what makes this tea so unique and how to choose a tea that best fits your taste buds.

 Green tea actually originated in China but found its way over to Japan as it was carried back by nomadic Japanese monks.
 Japanese monks would travel to China to learn about Buddhism.
 This is where the monks originally discovered green tea.
 The irresistible green tea was then brought back by the Buddhist monks to Japan, where the Japanese began to add their own special twists to the brewing process.
 It’s thought that green tea was first introduced to Japan during the Nara and Heian era, well over one thousand years ago.

 Back then, only the upper class were able to get their hands on green tea.
 As time went on, the production of the green tea leaf substantially increased as farmers increased their yields.
 Thanks to the increased supply, the demand was met and the popularity of green tea took off.
 Historians tell a story of a priest in the 12th century called Myoan Eisai.
 Eisai is credited for green tea demand increase when Eisai wrote a novel on how to properly brew and drink green tea.